-If you’re overweight, get too little exercise, and drink more than one alcoholic beverage a day, you might be more likely to get breast cancer.
-Birth control pills and some forms of hormone therapy after menopause can also boost the odds.
+Women who breast feed their children for the normal length of time (6 months exclusively and up to 2 years or beyond partially) can reduce their risk of breast cancer by 25%.
+You can also reduce your risk by maintaining a low BMI and by getting exercise.
+You should also cut back on the amount of alcohol you drink.
+Birth control pills and some forms of hormone therapy after menopause can boost the odds.
 But the risk seems to go back to normal after you stop these medications.
 Good lifestyle choices can help survivors, too.
 Research says physical activity can lower the chances your cancer will return.
 And it's a proven mood-booster, too.

 Doctors continue to search for treatments that work better and are easier to undergo.
 Funding for this research comes from many sources, including advocacy groups throughout the country.
 Many of the 2.5 million breast cancer survivors and their families choose to participate in walk-a-thons and other fundraising events.
 This links each individual fight against cancer into a common effort for progress.